-In addition to Jordan, Caressa and Birdie (both artists) and Drew (who works for Trek bikes), live in the loft, each with their own well-defined space and a bit of their personality reflected in the home, from rows of bikes to personal artwork.
+In addition to Jordan, Caressa and Birdie (both artists), and Drew (who works for Trek bikes), live in the loft, each with their own well-defined space and a bit of their personality reflected in the home– from rows of bikes to personal artwork.
 The four of them have a great rapport that lends itself to the comfort and ease of the house.

-Though he’s only lived in the apartment for a year, he’s helped bring cohesion and distinct style to the large space with his love of great design and midcentury modern furniture (his roommate Caressa is also a huge midcentury lover and design buff).
-When asked about the appeal of midcentury design, Jordan explains “I feel like the lines, and the way the shape of the mid-century modern objects fill empty space provides an inherent orderliness to my often scattered lifestyle.
+Though he’s only lived in the apartment for a year, he’s helped bring cohesion and a distinct style to the large space with his love of great design and midcentury modern furniture (his roommate Caressa is also a huge midcentury lover and design buff).
+When asked about the appeal of midcentury design, Jordan says “The lines, and the way the shapes of mid-century modern objects fill empty space provides an inherent orderliness to my often scattered lifestyle.
 Sometimes I just pause and look at a chair, or a plate, or what-have-you, and just smile.
 There is something very peaceful in good design.”

-And what exactly is it that makes their home so amazing?
-The expansive space of the apartment, and the surrounding neighborhood, Jordan shares, which is situated in one of the more unique cultural/historic areas in Milwaukee.
-Adding, “Sometimes I feel like I’m in 3 countries at once!
-At times, I feel as though the apartment isn’t really mine.
-Past occupants — both commercial and residential — have left their mark in so many ways, I often feel like perhaps I’m just the next in the line of succession, or something.
+And what exactly is it that makes their home so great?
+“The expansive space of the apartment and its surrounding neighborhood which is situated in one of the more unique cultural/historic areas in Milwaukee,” Jordan shares.
+“Sometimes it feels like I’m in 3 countries at once!
+At times, the apartment doesn’t feel like it’s really mine.
+Past occupants — both commercial and residential — have left their mark in so many ways, perhaps I’m just the next in the line of succession, or something.
 I find myself continually reinventing the design of the space to suit the season or the personalities of the inhabitants.
 Change truly is the only constant here!”